 My SMTP test email delivers successfully, so why aren’t my form notification emails delivering?

-If your test email is successful, this means that the SMTP is all set.
+If your test email is successful, this means that SMTP is working properly.
 Instead, you’ll need to check the form’s notification settings by opening the form builder and going to Settings » Notifications.
-From here you can check all settings, but specifically note the From Email (remember, this must match the email used to set up the SMTP).

 Error: Could Not Open Socket